Slugcatcher

-Slug Catcher is the name of a unit in the gas refinery or petroleum industry in which slugs at the outlet of pipelines are collected or caught.
+A slugcatcher is a unit in a gas refinery (or other aspect of the petroleum industry) in which "slugs" are collected or caught at the outlet of pipelines.
 A slug is a large quantity of a liquid that exists in a multi-phase pipeline.

 Slugs

 Pipelines that transport both gas and liquids together, known as two-phase flow, can operate in a flow regime known as slugging flow or slug flow.
 Under the influence of gravity, liquids will tend to settle on the bottom of the pipeline, while the gases occupy the top section of the pipeline.
 Under certain operating conditions gas and liquid are not evenly distributed throughout the pipeline, but travel as large plugs with mostly liquids or mostly gases through the pipeline.
 These large plugs are called slugs.

 Slugs exiting the pipeline can overload the gas/liquid handling capacity of the plant at the pipeline outlet, as they are often produced at a much larger rate than the equipment is designed for.

 Slugs can be generated by different mechanisms in a pipeline: